top of page

 Accepting Reality I: Accepting the Pain

-The pain was ignored by my conscious mind when I was too distracted.
+The pain was repressed by my unconscious mind when I was too distracted.
 But even then, I could sense it staying in the background.
-It just does not seem to end, and I eventually accepted it in defeat.
+It just does not seem to end, and I eventually accepted defeatism, as I was too busy being miserable by something more "valuable" than this (The education system).
 No matter how many deep breaths I took, the physical exercise I did, or the meditations I did, none overcame it.

 I don't believe in actual curses, but it was wrong for me as a child to be both very tall and sit all day in class, in front of a computer, and so on.
 I would probably pay for this mistake for the rest of my life.
 50 years at least, hopefully.

 How did I manage to endure for so long, and not give up?
-What?
-Do you expect an answer?
-I just accepted this reality as inevitable, even though I tried to find ways to reduce it, but they had little effect at all!
-All the money, and efforts, gone to waste on attempts that became either feeble or effective only in the short term!
+Do you expect a grandiose philosophical answer?
+I just accepted this reality as inevitable, for I choose to live.
+Even though I tried to find ways to reduce it, they had little effect at all!
+All the investment, and efforts, went to waste on attempts that became either feeble or effective only in the short term.

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer